cemrifki/aspect-based-sentiment-analysis-in-turkish/README.md

 - huggingface-hub
 - lxml

  The code can work through `Python 3.9` or a newer version thereof.
 I tested it relying on `Python 3.9`.
-In this project, `python3` and `pip3`.
-We leveraged two datasets, which are sentiment and spam corpora and which can be found in the input folder.
+In this project, `python3` and `pip3` commands are utilized.
+I leveraged two datasets, which are sentiment and spam corpora, which can be found in the data folder for the unsupervised approach mentioned.
+Also, I made use of the SemEval datasets for both the Turkish and English languages in the .xml format, where aspect categories and their corresponding polarities are provided in advance.

  ## Execution